coli-saar/tracl/main.typ

 = Engines

-The ACL Typst style is written for Typst 0.12.
+Tracl is written for Typst 0.12.

 = Preamble

-You can load the ACL template into your Typst file as follows:
+You can load tracl into your Typst file as follows:

 ```
 #import "@preview/tracl:0.5.0": *